RowlandOti/AlgorithmAndDataStructure/README.md

 - Graph
 - Trees

+## Reference Books
+- Introduction to Algorithms by Thomas .H Cormen.
+- The Art of Computer Programming - Volume 1,2,3, and 4 by Donald E.Knuth.
+- Introduction to the Design and Analysis of Algorithms by Anany Levitim.
+- Fundamentals of Data Structure by Ellis Horowitz

+I do not endorse these books, but I put them here because I found an easy read with them.
+## Video Resources
+An additional video resource to accompany "Introduction to Algorithms" would be :
+- This Popular Khan Academy Course - https://www.khanacademy.org/computing/computer-science/algorithms

 If you would like to contribute to implementations of more Algorithms and Data structures, kindly fork the project and create a pull request.

 Preview: